 Since most of the experiments have to be done efficiently with two people, it was not easy to separate the work.

 10. Reflection

-Reviewing this project, I had a great time working on it.
-I have learnt a lot from our supervisor Prof. Lyu and VIEW lab member Mr. Yau.
+Throughout the development of the project, I have learnt a lot from our supervisor Prof. Lyu and Mr Yau from VIEW lab.